 Museums were considered to be an important adjunct to medical education in the late 19th and early 20th centuries.
 In a sense, they could be considered to represent a conduit or intermediate step between the autopsy room, in which the answers to specific clinical questions were often forthcoming, and the hospital ward or classroom in which medical students were lectured.
-The key part of the museum in this respect was the specimen, which—if properly selected, preserved, displayed and described—was meant to illustrate in a concrete and readily accessible visual fashion a particular facet of disease.
+The key part of the museum in this respect was the specimen, which—if properly selected, preserved, displayed and described—was meant to illustrate in a concrete and readily accessible visual fashion a particular facet of disease or normal anatomy.
 The fact that observation of such specimens could be easily fitted to the students’ timetable and was available to multiple individuals in many school years greatly enhanced the museum’s usefulness.

 The Osler Collection

 The Osler collection consists of specimens accumulated by William Osler during his time at the Montreal General Hospital (1876 to 1884).
 Many of these had been catalogued by Abbott in her early years as Curator of the McGill Museum; she also reviewed a number with Osler during his visit to McGill in 1904.
 Abbott had sequestered approximately 180 of these specimens by 1899; remarkably, many survived the fire of 1907.
 Despite this, specimens were lost over the years and by 1935 only about 130 remained.
 These were “refurbished” in 1963, at which time their preservative fluid was replaced and accompanying cards bearing descriptions were retyped.
 The 55 remaining specimens formed the basis for a book titled “Oslerian Pathology” published by Alvin Rodin in 1981.
 Four additional Osler specimens were discovered in the Pathological Institute during cataloguing of the museum specimens and artifacts between 2002 and 2005.

 The Abbott Collection